 - Professor Eran Egozy (co-founder of Harmonix, creators of Guitar Hero and Rock Band)

 One of the earliest programs of its kind in the U.S., the Undergraduate Research Opportunities Program (UROP) supports thousands of projects each year.
 By the time students graduate from MIT, and most do three or four projects —for pay or for credit—during their undergraduate years through UROP.

 We were serious about the mens et manus thing.
-With more than 130,000 square feet of makerspaces—and more on the way)—MIT supports any student interested making, whether novice or expert.
+With more than 130,000 square feet of makerspaces—and more on the way)—MIT supports any student interested in making, whether novice or expert.
 For more information about makerspaces and hands-on education at MIT, visit Project Manus.

 Take an MIT class for free